 – Ambrose Redmoon

 Last week I was invited by a friend to attend the final seminar of the Landmark Forum.
 For those of you who don’t know, this is a four-day intensive seminar that is designed to help people realise their life goals by helping them see the blind spots in the way that they view the world.
 The way that they explain it is that these blind spots unconsciously hinder us from realising those goals in the way a hundred pound weight strapped to the back of an Olympic runner might keep him (okay, or her) from realising the goal of winning the gold medal.
 Through a number of exercises and seminars, the Landmark Forum seeks to help people see what that hundred pound weight is and how they can take it off.

 The trouble is in seeing what it is.

 One of the big things that they stress is taking responsibility for your past and not making excuses for it.
-Now, you may have been raped as a child.
+Now, you may have been molested as a child.
 That alters the way that you see the world.
 No one would argue with that, nor that it was your fault.

 However, that doesn’t give you the right to see yourself as a victim, or use that event as an excuse for not moving forward in life.
 It doesn’t give you the right to define yourself by that event—not because it wasn’t an awful thing, but because your moving on and becoming the best version of you possible isn’t worth hanging on to that and not making something amazing of it.